bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/ANSWERS.md

 5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?

 CSS property max-width used to improve the browser's handling of small windows.
-This is important when making a site usable on small devices.
+This is important when making a site usable on small devices..